 Financial aid awards are normally made for the fall and spring semesters only.
-Students planning to attend during the summer semester should budget funds from grants and/or scholarship proceeds, if possible.
-Students with financial aid remaining for the summer should complete and return the Supplemental Financial Aid Summer Application which is mailed April 1.
+Students interested in receiving financial aid for the summer semester must complete and return the Supplemental Financial Aid Summer Application which is mailed April 1.

 Loss of Financial Aid Eligibility Appeal Process